 About Cypress JS

-Cypress JS remains a dominant force in frontend testing in 2025, especially among JavaScript-focused development teams.
-Built entirely in JavaScript, Cypress is designed to run directly within the browser, giving developers real-time feedback and unmatched visibility into test behavior.
+Cypress JS remains a dominant force in frontend testing in 2026, especially among JavaScript-focused development teams.

 Main Features of Cypress JS